martinsolent/comp_dashboard/docs/apprenticeships/child_3.md

 Before joining the arranged Teams meeting you should sign into the BCS portal:

-From your BCS account you will then need to go to ‘upcoming exams’ and select the exam you will be taking.
+From your BCS account, you will then need to go to ‘upcoming exams’ and select the exam you will be taking.
 Follow the Questionmark instructions to initiate the exam.
 This will not start the exam until your invigilator has given you an access code.

 Ensure you do not have any other applications on your PC open as this will prevent you from running the Questionmark software.
 You will have to close any programs running in background mode.
 Questionmark will inform you of any applications that need to be closed.

-Please join Team meeting which has be set to start 15-20 minutes before the exam it is due to start to allow time for onboarding.
+Please join the Team meeting which has been set to start 15-20 minutes before the exam it is due to start to allow time for onboarding.

 **Onboarding**